Wednesday, 12 February 2020

 Synthesizer Build part-20: ARP2600 ENVELOPE FOLLOWER with pre-amp.

 An external input module derived from the famous ARP2600 synth.
-It produces a Control Voltage and Gate and Trigger pulses from an audio signal.
+It produces a Control Voltage, Gate and Trigger pulses from an audio signal and it has a clean audio output at synthesizer level for further treatment.
 In fact it offers you a third modulation option besides the LFO and the Envelope Generator (or ADSR).
-It also outputs an amplified Audio signal from whatever you put on the input (microphone, guitar etc.) which you can feed back into the synthesizer for further processing.

 WHAT IS AN ENVELOPE FOLLOWER?